Cost of living · Pittsburgh, Pennsylvania · 2026

 What Salary Do You Need to Live Comfortably in Pittsburgh?

-To live comfortably in Pittsburgh, you need to earn roughly $88,595 a year, which works out to about $7,383 in monthly take-home pay.
-That figure isn't about eating at nice restaurants every weekend or driving a new car.
-It's built around the 50/30/20 framework, where your needs are covered, you're putting something aside each month, and you still have room for discretionary spending without watching every dollar.
+To live comfortably in Pittsburgh, you'll need to earn $88,761 a year, which translates to a monthly take-home of $7,397 after taxes.
+"Comfortably" here means the 50/30/20 framework: your needs are covered, you're putting something toward savings, and you have room for discretionary spending without stress.
+It doesn't mean luxury, and it doesn't mean scraping by.

 Cost of Living Breakdown